surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 Similarly for task type **Email Reports**

-Enter following details in Create job window:
+Enter following details in Create job window:;

-Task Type : choose Email report from drop-down list.
+- Task Type : choose Email report from drop-down list.

-Select Reports : on selecting report checkbox, it will email the report result to specified email id.
+- Select Reports : on selecting report checkbox, it will email the report result to specified email id.

-> note : you can select multiple reports
+> **Note** : you can select multiple reports at a time.

-Select Dashboard: on selecting dashboard checkbox, it will email the dashboard result to specified email id.
+- **Select Dashboard:** on selecting dashboard checkbox, it will email the dashboard result to specified email id.

+- Report Layout: Select the report layout using drop down list.